Ireland-Scotland 2013 - Cobh

 return to main index

-look for Cork & Cobh on SE coast
+look for Killarney, Cork & Cobh

 We stayed here only one night.
 We're in County Cork now so red & white Hurling flags were prominent.